andreabassetti/fairtrade/README.md

 fairtrade_df.head(20)
 ```

-For our target variable, we assigned the column 'factory_recommended_tf_score' which would tell us whether the recommendation score was a promoter or demoter.
+For our target variable, we assigned the column 'factory_recommended_tf_score' which would tell us whether the recommendation score was a promoter or demotor.

 <img width="1091" alt="Screen Shot 2022-03-17 at 8 54 49 PM" src="https://user-images.githubusercontent.com/87248687/158917202-e216b92f-1196-48d7-8777-51af95154a99.png">